 Travel with purpose

-By January 2020, we’re aiming to eliminate all single-use plastic from our resort.
-To make this happen, our current targets include:
+We’re aiming to eliminate our carbon footprint as a resort.
+To make this happen, our current efforts include:

 - Replacing plastic amenities such as toothbrushes with bamboo alternatives

 - Replacing plastic key cards with wooden key cards